Registration will open for summer 2020 on January 15th, 2020.

 Is there a sibling discount?
 Not at this time.

 Are the meals covered in cost?
 Of course!
 The costs are all inclusive.
 Food, lodging, activities, etc.

 Can my camper and her sister be sharing the same cabin if the option is available?
-They totally can.
-On the registration form there is a section to request a bunk mate.
+This is available if they are attending the same program (based on grade) On the registration form there is a section to request a bunk mate.
 We will do our best to accommodate all requests.
 Campers are assigned bunks once their deposit is paid.

 My camper doesn’t know how to swim.
 Will someone in charge be informed and possibly offer them swimming lessons?
 Not a problem!
 Girls get tested on the first day of camp to see what their swimming capabilities are.
-Once determined their level, they get assigned a color.
-Only certain colors are allowed in certain areas (depth of lake).
+Once determined their level, they get assigned a swim cap color.
+Only certain colors are allowed in certain areas (based on the depth of the lake).
 There are always 2-3 lifeguards at the waterfront at all times plus watchers.
-Girls get free swim time plus boating each day.
+Girls get free swim time plus lessons each day.
 If girls need help with swimming, they can ask one of the lifeguards to instruct them during free swim.
 During boating they are required to wear a life jacket and be with a counselor at all times.